 Jessie Ann Owens

-Analytical work on early music led Owens to a study of mode and key as organizing principles in music and the investigation of musical structures through a study of compositional process.
-Her book Composers at Work: The Craft of Musical Composition 1450–1600 (Oxford University Press, 1997) received the 1998 ASCAP-Deems Taylor Award.
-It is the first systematic investigation of composers’ autograph manuscripts from before 1600 and offers a view of the conceptual foundations of musical language.
-She is now continuing her investigation of tonal language by examining English music of the sixteenth and seventeenth centuries.
-She is making the key texts available as series editor of Critical Editions of Music Theory in Britain 1500–1700 (Ashgate).
+Owens is best known for her work on compositional process in early music.
+Her book Composers at Work: The Craft of Musical Composition 1450–1600 (Oxford University Press, 1997), which received the 1998 ASCAP-Deems Taylor Award, is the first systematic investigation of composers’ autograph manuscripts from before 1600 and offers a view of the conceptual foundations of musical language.